hjunaid22/HomeAssistance_RPI0W/README.md

-# Home Assistance on Raspberry Pi 0W or Raspberry Pi 0w2
+# Home Assistance on Raspberry PI 0W or Raspberry Pi 0W2